efyoungud/prioritevac/README.md

 and a video of the nightclub fire, we model two front-facing windows being broken down by attendees wanting to escape at 90 and 104 seconds.
 In our simulation, when these windows become exits, they change their color from yellow to red to signify occupants are able to leave.

+ -Agents (people): Agents within the model are based on people in attendence at the night of the fire.
+Information was collected on all people and included their age, sex, group type, group number, and if they had visited the club prior to the night of the fire.
+Our model presents the agents placed within their area based on their initial location.
+ Placement of these agents is randomized based on their initial location given the area that they are in (bar area, dance floor, etc).

 People were built by Matt Saponaro and Eileen Young.
 Placement within reported ecologies was done by Nihar Junagade.
 Reported ecologies and all additional details come from interview with survivors of the fire.
 Information from interviews has been anonymized for use in the simulation.
 The code book describes how the information is structured.

 ##Git Status##
 Master contains latest fully working copy.